 Travelers must ensure that the rental vehicle is refueled before returning the vehicle to the rental contractor.
 The option to purchase insurance offered by rental car contractors should be declined by Commonwealth of Virginia employees and will not be reimbursed.
 Refer to the Extradition Cost Reimbursement Guidelines for information about rental car insurance for extraditions.
 Employees are responsible for operating the rental cars in a safe and responsible manner.
-All employees must wear a seat belt when operating any vehicle owned, leased, or rented by the Commonwealth, SCV, or OES.
 If a traveler on official business is involved in a vehicle accident while operation a rental car, the following procedure should be followed:

 - Contact the local police or state police of the jurisdiction where the accident occurred. - Notify the contractor by calling the telephone number identified in the rental car agreement and complete a contractor-provided Vehicle Accident Report. - Contact the Office of the Executive Secretary of the Supreme Court and notify them of the accident.
 They will contract the Department of General Services, Division of Risk Management. - 3.
-Public Transportation- After trip approval, travelers have the option of acquiring airfare tickets on their own or requesting assistance by the Procurement Administrator.
+Airfare and Rail- After trip approval, travelers have the option of acquiring airfare tickets on their own or requesting assistance by the Procurement Administrator.
 Rail tickets must be purchased by the traveler and are reimbursable through the Travel Expense Reimbursement Voucher.
-Generally, airline and rail travel cannot exceed the rates charged for tourist or coach class accommodations and any add-ons such as seat or class upgrades will not be reimbursed.
+Generally, airline and rail travel cannot exceed the rates charged for tourist or coach class accommodations and any add-ons such as seat or class upgrades will not be reimbursed. - 4.
+Permanent Use of State-Owned Vehicles must be requested through the Assistant Executive Secretary of the Supreme Court.
+Such use is strictly limited to those employees whose job travel requirements make such method of travel the only cost-effective or practical alternative.